CARBAJAL-CR11/Portfolio-Website/README.md

       - [BSS](#bss)

 ## About Me
-- Proactive, innovative student with the ability to with the capacity for web and multimedia web and multimedia applications.
+- I'm Cristian, a university student with the goal of being a computer science engineer, proactive, innovative, and focused on UI/UX design.
+A Full Stack developer, with a lot of aspiration to fulfill the projects that I propose.
-With studies in web development in front-end and back-end, database analyst database analyst and certified in networking technologies.
+I'm particularly interested in database management, and I'm excited to explore and master this area to enhance my skills as a developer.

 ## Tools